False-uniqueness effect: Selective accessibility

 Aligned with egocentrism, when asked to make a social comparison, information about ourselves comes much more easily to mind, because we know a lot more about ourselves than about others.
 Therefore the more easily information about one’s particular trait comes to mind, the more importance it will have in the judgement of uniqueness.
 This can be linked to the availability heuristic, where people give more importance to information that they recall quickly.

 In accordance with the self-enhancement theory, people might also selectively choose to compare themselves to groups that are less successful than them, known as downward social comparison, as information about people that do not have the same qualities as them might come to mind more quickly.

 Generalized groups

 When asked to compare ourselves to the average person, because people don’t have access to information about everyone, they tend to associate “average person” to a sub-group that may come to mind.
 When asked “are you a better ballroom dancer than the average person?” you might think of your grandfather, your boss, your cousin, or a video you watched online and compare yourself to these, even though they are far from representing the average person.
 These sub-groups that are based on your knowledge and surroundings might be an unconscious explanation of false uniqueness effect.

 Variables

 Gender

 There is a reported gender difference in the expression of the false uniqueness effect.
-Men tend to be biased in regards to both positive physical and social traits, whereas women tend to be more biased around positive social traits than they are physical traits.
+Men tend to be biased in regards to both positive physical and social traits, whereas women tend to be more biased around positive social traits than their physical traits.